Leonardo da Vinci – The Virgin of the Rocks (detail), 1491-1508

 Change in colour – A green tree will quickly appear purple, then blue as it receded into the distance.

-Change in tone – Everything gets paler, the atmosphere not only effects the perceived colour in-front of us but the tones, how light or how dark, each area of the landscape is.
+Change in tone – Everything gets paler, the atmosphere not only affects the perceived colour in front of us but the tones, how light or how dark, each area of the landscape is.
 The changes are most noticeable in the dark tones, (just like the dark colour tones)

 You can see in this photograph how obvious, now it’s in black and white, the tonal value changes are.